silx-kit/pyFAI/README.rst

 pyFAI is an azimuthal integration library that tries to be fast (as fast as C and even more using OpenCL and GPU).
-It is based on histogramming of the 2theta/Q positions of each (center of) pixel weighted by the intensity of each pixel, but parallel version use a SparseMatrix-DenseVector multiplication.
+It is based on histogramming of the 2theta/Q positions of each (center of) pixel weighted by the intensity of each pixel, but parallel version uses a SparseMatrix-DenseVector multiplication.
 Neighboring output bins get also a contribution of pixels next to the border thanks to pixel splitting.